Business Credit vs Personal Credit: Differences, Tips, Mistakes to Avoid

 Find out the difference between your personal and business credit.
-Find out 6 easy ways you can establish business credit.
+Find out the various ways you can establish business credit.

-The separation between business and personal credit can be tricky for small businesses, especially when you ARE the business.
-Generally speaking, experts recommend having a clear distinction between your personal and business finances as far as that’s possible.
+Keeping business and personal credit separate can be tricky for small businesses, especially when you are the business.
+Even if you’re the sole business owner, experts recommend having a clear distinction between your personal and business finances.
 Building business credit aside from your personal credit is part of that equation.

 Your personal credit history is curated by the three major credit bureaus, Equifax, Experian, and Transunion, and you have one profile with each.
 Experian and Equifax also have business credit reporting services.
 Your business profile is separate from your personal credit history.

 There are credit reporting services that only deal with businesses, with Dun & Bradstreet being the largest and best known.
 If you have more than one business, you can have a separate report for each, as long as it has its own EIN.

 Your personal credit is frequently summarized into a single number that helps creditors see where you stand at a glance.
 FICO is the most commonly used method of scoring personal credit.
 There is no equivalent for businesses; each commercial credit bureau scores and reports its own way.

 The most important factors for scoring businesses are usually how you pay your bills, how much debt you carry, and what type of industry you’re in.
 Generally speaking, business credit scores have fewer variables than FICO scores, and it is easier to improve the score for a business than it is for an individual.

 On the downside, there are fewer legal protections for business credit.
 While consumer credit laws allow you to challenge anything on your report and have incorrect entries removed, there are no such laws when it comes to commercial credit.
 That means if there are issues with your business credit report, you could have a much tougher time getting those dealt with.
 Small business owners can challenge discrepancies with the agency that has them listed, but the agency doesn’t have to respond.